 There are two different “modes” when it comes to summing several records in a dataset.
-One of the core technologies in Business Central is called FlowFields.
-A FlowField is a way to calculate sums of a large number of records in an instant.
-When selecting the Sum method, Advanced Account Schedules will, behind the scenes, figure out what method to use:
+One of the core technologies in Dynamics 365 Business Central is called FlowFields.
+A FlowField is a way to calculate the sums of a large number of records in an instant.
+When selecting the Sum method, Advanced Account Schedules will automatically figure out what method to use:

 - Classic – Select any field in any table and let Advanced Account Schedules calculate the sum.
 This can be performance heavy if there are many records within the filter specified.

 Counting records is a great performance indicator.
-Number of transactions for a period or number of jobs are good examples.
+The number of transactions for a period or the number of jobs are good examples.

-You can set 4 different types of filters on an Indicator:
+There are four different types of filters that you can choose to set on an Indicator: